 Then, to hand out to neighbors, I simply put them in little cellophane bags and tied them with ribbon.
 Done and DONE!

-Now, to the allergy-friendly ingredient questions I know you’ll have:
+Now, to the FAQ allergy-friendly ingredient questions I know you’ll have:

-- For frosting: Welp–just look in the recipe card, silly!
+Welp–just look in the recipe card, silly!
 Just kidding, here it is.
+My frosting recipe is gluten, dairy, egg, soy, peanut and tree nut free, as well as vegan.

 I hope that we can all put away some of the mom guilt and enjoy this holiday season a little more.
 It’s hard balancing it–but how lucky are we to have amazing things to be balancing?!
 Have a safe, allergy-friendly holiday dear readers–I truly appreciate you stopping by my little corner of the internet.
 Every click you make helps my family out.